-That’s right, in the Carolinas and elsewhere across the South, low and slow barbecue has been a tradition on Independence Day since the American revolution.
-Going back to the 1800s, citizens across the South have celebrated America’s birthday with parades, public speeches, patriotic music, and to conclude the festivities … a great feast with smoked meat at the centerpiece.
+That’s right, in the Carolinas and elsewhere across the South, low and slow Fourth of July barbecue has been a tradition since the American revolution.
+Going back to the 1800s, citizens across the South have celebrated America’s birthday with parades, public speeches, patriotic music, and to conclude the party … a great feast with smoked meat at the centerpiece.

 Turns out, the British may not barbecue, but they’re within easy reach of some of the best pork for Fourth of July ribs.
 Our Carolina BBQ connection in England, Jim Ernst, is wowing the British with his barbecue.
 He shares the lowdown on making Iberian baby back ribs on his Kamado Joe using not-so-secret weapons – the Joetisserie and the Rib-O-Lator!

 Jim started smoking meat low and slow after an introduction to barbecue and a bit of persuasion from a friend, coincidentally, backyard barbecue expert Jeff Osborne.
 Recently arrived from New York at the time, Jim admits a bit of initial barbecue ignorance.
 It was short-lived, and quickly, he found his way to perfecting a few favorite barbecue traditions – like Fourth of July ribs.

 Jim became such a fan of meat smoking and outdoor grilling that when his career moved him to the United Kingdom, he made sure his relocation package included moving his Kamado Joe.
 For his new home?
 Outdoor garden space required.
 Now he’s smoking his London neighborhood into a drooling frenzy.